zxer0/jess-docs/README.md

 - mass add something not right in unindenting *sigh*
 - indent
 - dedent?
+- validation on mass add
+- mass adding children
 - add new top level spec and add child and add parent need to re render stuff.. correctly
+- add 'ticketed' as a thing to filter by